stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

 CommunitiesService.addMembersToCommunityByMemberUuid\(String communityUuid, Integer memberRole, List UUID of member, String orgId\)
 :   Adds members to an existing community or subcommunity.
 Use this command when you want to add users to a community's membership list, but they don't have an email address.
 The users that you are adding must belong to the parent community in order for them to be added to the subcommunity.

+    !!! note
-    **Note:** The member's UUID is the external LDAP identifier for a specific user.
+    The member's UUID is the external LDAP identifier for a specific user.
 Use one of the following commands to return the user's external ID for use in the previous command:

     -   CommunitiesMemberService.getMemberExtIdByEmail\("email"\)
     -   CommunitiesMemberService.getMemberExtIdByLogin\("login"\)